About Kate Douglas --updated February 14, 2019

 During that period, I was also writing a series for Kensington's "not erotic" Zebra imprint.
 DemonSlayers was completed with four novels--DemonFire, HellFire, StarFire, and CrystalFire, as well as the novella Crystal Dreams in the Nocturnal anthology.
 (I now have rights to all those books as well, and hope to re-release them as soon as possible.)
 However, I really missed my Chanku, and I returned to their world with the Spirit Wild series, which follows the lives of the children of the original Chanku characters from Wolf Tales.
 I'm having fun with that series, even though Kensington is no longer publishing them.
 Paranormal romances aren't as profitable as they once were, but luckily I have wonderful, loyal readers who don't seem to mind who publishes the stories, as long as I keep writing them.

 The dynamic of the original Wolf Tales series has changed, and my shape shifting Chanku now live in a world that knows of their existence.
 The first book, Dark Wolf, released in April 2013.
 Both Dark Spirit and Dark Moon came out nine months later and can be read in either order.
 Dark Refuge followed, then Dark Terror and most recently Dark Captive.
-All six books are available in both ebook and print format, and I am slowly but surely working on the next yet untitled story.
+All six books are available in both ebook and print format, and I have just finished Dark Stranger, the 7th book in the series.
+It should be out, with any luck, by May or June.

 I took a break from my Chanku in between Dark Refuge and Dark Terror to write for St. Martin's Press, another traditional New York publishing house.
 I signed with SMP in the spring of 2014 to write a romantic suspense series set in the northern California Wine Country where we lived.
 Tangled was in the HOT ALPHAS anthology with New York Times bestselling author Lora Leigh that released in May 2015.
 The three novels in the series, Intimate, Redemption, and the third and final story, Awakened followed.